SciTools/cartopy/docs/source/matplotlib/intro.rst

     plt.show()

 A list of the available projections to be used with matplotlib can be found on the :doc:`../projections/table` page.

-The line ``plt.axes(projection=ccrs.PlateCarree())`` sets up a GeoAxes instance which exposes a variety of other map related methods, in the case of the previous example, we used the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.coastlines` method to add coastlines to the map.
+The line ``plt.axes(projection=ccrs.PlateCarree())`` sets up a :class:`~cartopy.mpl_integration.geoaxes.GeoAxes` instance which exposes a variety of other map related methods, in the case of the previous example, we used the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.coastlines` method to add coastlines to the map.